North Lanarkshire bin collections axed as drivers do school bus runs

 The recycling collections will be suspended until 12 September.

-North Lanarkshire Council said fewer than 180 pupils would be affected by transport issues this week and said it was continuing to work with SPT to resolve the issue.
+The council has asked residents to dispose of paper and card in their general waste bins or take it to a recycling centre, if possible.

-It added: "During this time, residents are asked not to present their blue bins for collection.
-Please either dispose of paper and card in your general waste bin or, if possible, take it to a recycling centre.
+A spokesperson said: "The council has secured additional buses for transport to and from mainstream schools from today (Monday 22 August) and is supplying trained and correctly qualified drivers to support SPT for some routes.
+Every bus will have either a driver or escort on board who is a member of the PVG scheme.

-"We apologise for the inconvenience this temporary suspension of service will cause."
+"The numbers of pupils affected has reduced and we are working with SPT to secure the remaining routes.

 Further disruption is expected in the coming days as North Lanarkshire waste and recycling workers represented by both Unison and the GMB go on strike.